Thank you to our Sponsors:

 Congratulations to our 2013 Roll-Off Teams!

 - Old Dominion University

 - University of Maryland

-Based on Project Plans submitted by Sunday, December 9, 2012, up to 8 teams will be selected to participate in the challenge.
-The Robo-Ops Steering Committee will review each team's project plan and announce the qualifying teams by December 19, 2012.
+Based on Project Plans submitted by Sunday, January 19, 2013, up to 8 teams will be selected to participate in the challenge.
+The Lunar Wheel Steering Committee will review each team's project plan and announce the qualifying teams by January 28, 2013.

-Up to 8 qualifying teams will be selected to receive a $10,000 award to facilitate full participation in the Robo-Ops competition, including expenses for rover development, materials, testing equipment, hardware and software.
-At the 2013 RASC-AL Robo-Ops Competition in Houston, the rovers will compete on a planetary analog environment under the supervision of NASA judges.
+Up to 8 qualifying teams will be selected to receive a $9,000 award to facilitate full participation in the wheel design challenge, including expenses for wheel development, materials, testing equipment, hardware and software.
+At the 2013 Lunar Wheel Roll-Off in Houston, teams will demonstrate their wheels' capabilities on a simulated planetary environment under the supervision of NASA judges.
 Up to three members of the team (plus the faculty advisor) will travel to JSC for the on-site testing.
-The remaining team members will stay behind at the local university to conduct "mission control" tasks.
-The prototype rovers will be tele-operated by the university team and must negotiate a series of obstacles while accomplishing a variety of tasks.
-Sample tasks include: negotiating specified upslopes and downslopes, traversing sand and gravel pits, picking up specific rock samples and placing them on the rover for the remainder of the course, and driving over rocks of specified diameter.

 Winning teams will receive cash prizes.

-Interested in Robo-Ops?
+Interested in the Wheel Challenge?
 Click here for more details.